I have a confession to make, one that’s bound to cause old ladies to clutch their pearls in shock and make babies cry:

 Let’s say for the sake of argument that it was completely plausible that the people of Bedford Falls really came through for George and that Mr. Potter gave up his scheme to frame him for embezzlement.
 Okay, great.
 With everything resolved, George lives happily ever after, right?

 You see, when everyone “rescues” George from the charges of embezzlement, it’s all nice and wonderful that he was able to get out of that particular jam.
 But that jam–as terrible as it was–was not the underlying reason behind George’s decision to kill himself.
-He was despondent because he had failed to live up to his dreams, was working for a boss that he hated and was being taken advantage of by everyone.
+He was despondent because he had failed to live up to his dreams, was working in a profession he hated and was being taken advantage of by everyone.

 So just because he was rescued from that particular dilemma involving the money did not mean that his life was finally back on track.
 He was no less free of his demons and unbearable life situation before he met Clarence than after.
 In fact, going by the film, there’s no question that in a few weeks or months, Mr. Potter would’ve concocted some other scheme to screw George over and that the people of Bedford Falls would’ve just kept overburdening him with more social obligations than he could handle.
 Then he would’ve been right back on that bridge contemplating suicide again, taken up alcoholism or eventually suffered a nervous breakdown.